scbarber/gatsby-blog/content/blog/day-one/index.md

 ---
-title: Day One: What just happened?
+title: "Day One: What just happened?"
+description: "I am now officially unemployed.
+I am a software engineer with over 20 years of experience, without a job.
+I'm uncomfortable, nervous, anxious, and confused."
 date: "2019-06-01T17:25:03.284Z"
 ---